 There are 25+ different people on the selection committee reviewing our all submissions.
 Our reviewers come from a wide variety of demographic backgrounds and possess a broad range of expertise.
-To ensure that we have the benefit of a diversity of thought when selecting the kind of content that will be presented at Atlassian Summit Europe 2018 and Atlas Camp 2018.
+To ensure that we have the benefit of a diversity of thought when selecting the kind of content that will be presented at Atlassian Summit 2019 and Developer Day 2019.

 When speakers submit their proposed topic, reviewers won’t be able to see any identifying information about the presenter while the content is being evaluated.
 This will allow us to assess the true merit of the proposal without allowing someone’s demographic characteristics or speaking experience to bias our decisions.
 After determining the highest quality submissions from each track, our selection committee will meet to ensure that we have an appropriate balance of speakers.
 In addition to the diversity and experience level of our speaker line up, we also try to ensure a good mix of Atlassian employees and customers.

 The last hurdle to overcome is a structural one.
 We know that

 because of implicit bias, people from underrepresented

 backgrounds may be less likely to have significant prior speaking